A MEMORIAL ON CHURCH GROUNDS

 On the wall of the Christian Education building facing the Columbarium, three stone memorial tablets have been installed with the inscription “Lovingly Remembered Here, Interred Elsewhere.”
 Here, bronze memorial plaques bearing the names of loved ones who had a relationship with the church may be installed.

-The administrative assistant and the pastors welcome any questions you may have about the Columbarium and the Memorial Wall.
+The executive administrator and the pastors welcome any questions you may have about the Columbarium and the Memorial Wall.